KimberlyB5/Comparing-Crime-LouisvilleKY-MemphisTN/README.md

 After cleaning and sorting the data I exported them to seperate CSV files to move to Tableau Public to create additional graphs and merge the data.
 Please visit for the Tableau work [HERE](https://public.tableau.com/views/LouisvilleMemphis2022CrimeData/Memphis?:language=en-US&:display_count=n&:origin=viz_share_link)

+Interesting observations from exploring this data:

+1. Memphis has more Major Property Crime than Louisville.
+2. Louisville has more Major Violent Crime than Memphis.
+3. Crime trends tend to be higher in warmer months.

+Ideas to expand this project:
+1. Expand the data to compare 2018 - 2022
+2. The comparison of the 2 years prior to the pandemic shutdown (2018, 2019) to the 2 years after the pandemic shutdown (2021, 2022).
+3. Exploring what happened during 2020 would be interesting compared to the 2 years before and after.